PatnamMadhu/VelmaAi/README.md

 ## Prerequisites

-Before running VelariAI locally, ensure you have:
+Before running AnmaAI locally, ensure you have:

 1. **Node.js** (version 18 or higher)
    - Download from [nodejs.org](https://nodejs.org/)